Hermann Buhl: Nanga Parbat

 Before his successful 1953 Nanga Parbat expedition, 31 people had died trying to make the first ascent.

-The ascent of Nanga Parbat on 3 July 1953 is Buhl's most famous summit victory.
-It took place as part of the Willy Merkl Memorial Expedition, organized by the Munich doctor Karl Herrligkoffer and led in conjunction with Peter Aschenbrenner as mountaineering leader.
-Buhl, helped by a change in the weather after an initial monsoon, reached Camp V at 6,900 m on July 2 together with Walter Frauenberger, Hans Ertl and Otto Kempter, where he and Kempter spent the night while the other two descended with the porters to Camp IV.
+The ascent of Nanga Parbat on 3 July 1953 is Buhl's best-known achievement.
+It took place as part of the Willy Merkl Memorial Expedition, organized and led by the Munich doctor Karl Herrligkoffer, with Peter Aschenbrenner serving as alpine adviser.
+A change in the weather after an initial monsoon helped Buhl's group.
+On 2 July they reached Camp V at 6900 m: Buhl, Walter Frauenberger, Hans Ertl, and Otto Kempter.
+Buhl and Kempter spent the night there, while the other two descended with the porters to Camp IV.

-Buhl set off for the summit single-handedly and without additional oxygen at around 02:30 in the night and finally reached it with his last ounce of strength at around 19:00.
-As proof of his ascent, Hermann Buhl left his ice axe and the Pakistani flag at the summit.
-Kempter, who had followed an hour later, had had to give up at an altitude of around 7,400 m on the plateau at the Silbersattel due to a bout of weakness and had returned to Camp V. There, he waited with Frauenberger and Ertl, who had come back up, for Buhl's return.
+Buhl set off for the summit alone and without additional oxygen at around 02:30, finally reaching it with his last reserves of strength at around 19:00.
+As proof of his ascent, he left his ice axe and the Pakistani flag at the summit.
+Kempter, who had set off an hour later, was forced to turn back after a bout of weakness at an altitude of around 7400 m on the plateau at the Silbersattel.
+He returned to Camp V, where he waited with Frauenberger and Ertl, who had climbed back up, for Buhl to return.

-Buhl spent the following night alone, about 1.2 km (4,000 feet) higher up than Camp V. He was only able to survive at an altitude of almost 8,000 metres without bivouac equipment because of the unusually favourable weather conditions.
+Buhl spent the following night alone, about 1.2 km (4,000 feet) higher up than Camp V. He survived the night at an altitude of almost 8000 m without bivouac equipment only because of unusually favourable weather.
 However, he suffered frostbite on two of his toes and still had most of the descent ahead of him.
-At times, he was in a dangerous state of apathy and was haunted by perceptual illusions, which he took Pervitin to combat.
+At times he fell into a dangerous state of apathy and suffered perceptual illusions, which he combated with Pervitin.